eli-eric/eli-panda-api/README.md

-# eli-panda-api
-ELI - PANDA REST API  -  the only way how to access data in PANDA database.
+# ELI - PANDA REST API

+The only way how to access data in PANDA database.

+Using [Echo](https://echo.labstack.com/) - High performance, extensible, minimalist Go web framework - for now it is one classic REST API but we expect to switching to microservices in the future if it makes sens.
+Now the effort is to stick to the style of "Vertical sliced architecture" to make it easy to switch to microservices.